 What To Take From The FUE vs FUT Discourse

 To cut the doubts clear with the FUE vs FUT discourse, keep a few facts in mind.
 FUE and FUT are both the foundational protocols for hair transplants.
 Every other technique then branches out from the FUE to be a variant of it.

 - The key distinction between FUE and FUT is in the extraction phase.

 - Typically, to sum up the FUE vs FUT argument, the most profound difference relies on the technique of graft harvesting.

 - FUT leaves monumental damage with its invasive technology in comparison to the FUE technique.

-- Although the FUE technique along with its variants comes at a higher cost, the value and satisfaction gained from them outweigh the financial factor.
+- Although the FUE technique comes at a higher cost, the value and satisfaction gained from them outweigh the financial factor.
 In other words, patients are getting value for their money.